-- Retirement Estimate requests for individual employees will be provided within 5 working days of the Authority being in possession of all information necessary to ensure the accuracy of the estimate - within 10 working days of receipt of the bulk request template assuming this is populated correctly and accurate estimates can be provided as a result - be provided within 10 working days of receipt of the bulk request template
+- Employers will be directed to the online portal to process requests for retirement estimates.
+However, where the online portal is not available, Retiremente-Estimate requests for individual employees will be provided within 5 working days of the Authority being in possession of all information necessary to ensure the accuracy of the estimate. - Bulk Retirement Estimate requests involving 20 or more employees will be provided within 10 working days of receipt of the bulk request template assuming this is populated correctly and accurate estimates can be provided as a result - Early Retirement Strain on the Fund Costs as part of a bulk estimate request will also be provided within 10 working days of receipt of the bulk request template

-None of the information detailed above or the services used to provide this information will incur any fee or charge to employing organisations.
+None of the information detailed above or the services used to provide this information will incur any fee or charge to employing organisations